12 month term deposits:

 Is my money safe in a term deposit?

 The Australian Government guarantees term deposits of up to $250,000 with Authorised Deposit-taking Institutions (ADIs) such as your bank, credit union or building society.
-So your pennies are safe if anything unexpected happens to your ADI.
+So your pennies up to this amount are safe if anything unexpected happens to your ADI.

 What happens at the end of the 12 months?